ACM-Amrita-Amritapuri/SIG-AI-HUB/ML Model (14-11-22)/README.md

 4. Implementation of any 1 algorithm from your shortlist for your ML model.

 # Submission
-Upload the ".ipynb" file with your name as the file name.
+Upload the ".ipynb" file with your name as the file name.<br />
 **Deadline:- 14/11/2022 (night)**